AceZz/bedtime-writer/doc/development.md

 Note: the Android package names must be different, otherwise we cannot use Firebase Auth with the same SHA1 fingerprint.

+### Flutter flavors

+Flutter flavors are used for Android and iOS to build different versions of the same app, using different compile-time configurations and set parameters that are read at runtime to customize the app behavior.
+Below are the differences the flavors introduce in practice in our case.

+#### Android

+The flavors are specified in `android/app/build.gradle` and they set different `applicationId` (aka package name) which is especially important for Play Store listing and app identification on an Android device.
+The Firebase configuration file `android/app/src/<flavor>/google-services.json` is also flavor specific, as each flavor is associated with a different Firebase project.

 ### Switch between environments